ykyang/org.allnix.julia/learn/READMD.md

 conda create --name=py38 python=3.8
 conda activate py38
 conda install vtk
+# or install paraview which comes with vtk
+# conda install paraview
 ```
+Alternatively,

 In Julia install Conda and PyCall and re-build them to point to the external
 Conda above.